-Is A Mountain Bike Good For Urban Riding?
+Is A Mountain Bike a Good Choice For Urban Riding?

 If you only have a mountain bike, then yes, they are good for urban riding.
 If you do want to use a mountain bike for urban riding it is best if you use a hardtail.